Davidson Hosts Major Roundtable to Protect Consumers from Fraud, Address Urgency to Regulate ICO Market

 WASHINGTON, DC - Today, U.S. Congressman Warren Davidson (OH-08), member of the House Financial Services Committee, hosted a bipartisan roundtable discussion, "Legislating Certainty for Cryptocurrencies" with Members of Congress and nearly 50 stakeholders from Ohio and across the country to gather input on Congress’ effort to clarify the "sloppy" regulatory framework in the cryptocurrency space.

 Davidson said he wants to preempt any type of heavy-handed regulatory approach that could stall innovation and kill the U.S. ICO market.
-He said without regulatory certainty will drive innovation outside U.S.
+He said regulatory uncertainty and threat of onerous regulation is driviving innovation outside the U.S.

 Davidson was joined today by his colleagues Congressmen Ted Budd (R-NC), Darren Soto (D-FL), and Tom Emmer (R-MN).